hayj/DataStructureTools/README.md

 	>>> sd = SerializableDict(name="my_downloaded_data",
 			cleanNotReadOrModifiedSinceNDays=10, funct=downloadMyData)

 So all items which were read / add / modified (take the most recent one) more than 10 days will be remove and a `get` action on your SD will re-download the data.
 You can also use `cleanNotReadOrModifiedSinceNSeconds`.
+See `BashScripts` below for a concrete example.

 ## Examples